 Any other medication you might be taking for blood pressure or cholesterol will not be impacted by this work.
 If anything there are many health benefits associated with counselling and psychotherapy so you are likely to be healthier and more vital as a result.

+IBMP is grounded in body-inclusive psychotherapy.
 IBMP adopts and uses analytical techniques that inquire as to the origins of issues and the childhood and other dynamics that fostered the creation of issues in the first place.
-This approach will clarify the reasons why your problem arose in the first place which is something that the client is normally unaware of or remember as they may come from childhood dynamics.
+This approach will clarify the reasons why your problem arose in the first place, which is something that the client is normally unaware of or remember, as they may come from complex childhood dynamics.

-The techniques IBMP use allow us to access this now subconscious information and resolve the issues where they started and as a result the symptoms (such as depression, anxiety or low self esteem) diminish.
+The techniques IBMP use allow us to access this subconscious information and resolve the issues where they started, and as a result, the symptoms (such as depression, anxiety or low self esteem) normally diminish.
 It is a goal of our therapy to bring a person as far into conscious awareness as possible via the learning, coaching, counselling and therapy aspects of our work.